m7tkr/bash/README.md

 ## oreilly bash, 3ed

-> The GNU project was started by Richard Stallman of the Free Software
-> Foundation (FSF) for the purpose of creating a UNIX-compatible operating
-> system and replacing all of the commercial UNIX utilities with freely
-> distributable ones.
-GNU embodies not only new software utilities, but a new
-> distribution concept: the copyleft.
-Copylefted software may be freely
-> distributed so long as no restrictions are placed on further distribution
-> (for example, the source code must be made freely available).

-> bash’s command-line editing interface is **readline**.
-It is actually a
-> library of
-> software developed for the GNU project that can be used by applications
-> requiring a textbased interface.
-It provides editing and text-manipulation
-> features to make it easier for the user to enter and edit text.
-Just as
-> as importantly, it allows standardization, in terms of both key strokes and
-> customization methods, across all applications that use it.

 > `.bashrc` is deafult env file in bash

 **Order of precedence** for various sources of commands in shell: